Paris doctors warn of catastrophic overload of virus cases - WTMJ

 “We already know that our capacity to offer care will be overwhelmed,” they wrote.
 “We will be obliged to triage patients in order to save as many lives as possible.
 This triage will concern all patients, with and without COVID, in particular for adult patients’ access to critical care.”

+“The current situation is tending toward prioritization, also called ‘triage,’” they wrote.
+“When just one ICU bed is available but two patients could benefit from it, it consists of deciding which of them will be admitted (and will perhaps survive) and which will not be admitted (and will quite probably die).
+This is where we are heading.”

+They also accused Macron’s government of hypocrisy “by compelling health care workers to decide which patient should live and which should die, without stating so clearly.”

-Macron remains adamant that not locking France down again this year, like some other European countries, was sound, even as more than 2,000 deaths per week push the country ever closer to the milestone of 100,000 people lost to the pandemic.
-The country now counts more than 94,400 dead.
+Macron remains adamant that not locking France down again this year, like some other European countries, was sound government policy, even as more than 2,000 deaths per week push the country ever closer to the milestone of 100,000 people lost to the pandemic.
+The country now counts more than 94,600 virus-related deaths.

 “We were right not to implement a lockdown in France at the end of January because we didn’t have the explosion of cases that every model predicted,” Macron said last week.
 “There won’t be a mea culpa from me.
 I don’t have remorse and won’t acknowledge failure.”